Tab Stacks on Android

 If you like or agree with a post you can upvote it.

 Voting is most used in the Feature Requests category.
-We use upvotes to determine the most popular feature requests.
+The Vivaldi team uses upvotes to gauge the community’s interest in specific features.

 Forum upvoting button